jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Sale of property
 (2) The seller is treated as buying the property from the buyer for an amount equal to the outstanding balance calculated under subsection (3), and the buyer is treated as selling the property to the seller for that amount.
 The date of the sale is the date the agreement ends.
 Outstanding balance
-(3) The outstanding balance is the amount calculated using the formula— net balance due on termination − buyer’s termination payment + seller’s termination payment.
+(3) The outstanding balance is the amount calculated using the formula—net balance due on termination − buyer’s termination payment + seller’s termination payment.
 Definition of items in formula
 (4) In the formula,—
   (a) net balance due on termination is the net balance due under the hire purchase agreement on the date the agreement ends less any costs and expenses referred to in section 31(2)(c) and (d) of the Credit (Repossession) Act 1997: